Local History, Ecology, Sustainability and Environmental Concerns.

 Above Right: Earl Marshal of Rochester Coat of Arms, primarily associated with the Industrial Age in Medway.

-Above: Swale Mayor, Councillor Sylvia Morton who’s made a number of posts on social media referencing a former Rochester brickield site and the financial assistance provided by Rochester Building and Damp.
+Above: Swale Mayor, Sylvia Morton who’s made a number of posts on social media referencing a former Rochester brickield site and the financial assistance provided by Rochester Building and Damp.

 “As well as being unrivaled in their proficiency for damp proofing, Rochester Building and Damp is that most uncommon of modern businesses, a local firm that is both philanthropic and truly cares about giving back to the local community”

-Councillor Sylvia Morton
+Mayor Sylvia Morton